5 minute read · zero jargon

 5. Never guess

-Every Sudokly puzzle has exactly one solution reachable with logic.
-If you're tempted to guess, you've missed something.
-Back up, scan again, and trust the puzzle.
+Every Sudokly puzzle has exactly one solution, reachable with pure logic.
+If you're tempted to guess, you've missed something — back up, scan again, and look harder.
+Guessing works on bad puzzles.
+The good ones reward patience.